ABOUT FLAGS

 Disposing of a Worn Flag

-When a flag is so worn it is no longer fit to serve as a symbol of the country, it should be destroyed in a dignified way, preferably by burning.
+When a cotton flag is so worn it is no longer fit to serve as a symbol of the country, it should be destroyed in a dignified way, preferably by burning.
+Flags made of synthetic materials, like nylon, should not be burned as this may create toxic chemicals.
+Synthetic flags should be donated or buried respectfully in a wooden container.

 American Flag Holidays